appfeel/node-pushnotifications/README.md

     .catch((err) => { ... });
 ```

-- `err` will be null if all went fine, will return the error otherwise.
+- `err` will be null if all went fine, otherwise will return the error from the respective provider module.
 - `result` will contain an array with the following objects (one object for each device type found in device registration id's):

 ```js